 Taylor scales are known for integrating practical features that enhance the user experience.
 Here are some common functionalities you’ll find:

 - Tare Function: This allows you to zero out the weight of a container or previous ingredients, so you can measure multiple items in the same bowl without any guesswork.
-It’s a game-changer for complex recipes.
+It’s a major upgrade for complex recipes.

 - Unit Conversion: Most Taylor scales offer multiple units of measurement, including grams (g), ounces (oz), pounds and ounces (lb:oz), and kilograms (kg).
 Some even measure liquids in milliliters (mL) or fluid ounces.